absmj/catabase/README.md

+# 🐱 Catabase - Cute Cat Customizer

+Welcome to **Catabase**, a fun project where users can create and customize adorable cats!
+This is my first experience working with **React.js** and **TypeScript**, and I had a great time experimenting with animations, local storage, and SVGs.

+## 🚀 Features

+- **User Authentication** – Register and log in to your account.
+- **Dashboard** – Access your personal dashboard.
+- **Cat Customization** – Add cute cats and personalize their appearance.
+- **CSS Animations** – Enjoy smooth animations for an engaging experience.
+- **Local Storage Support** – Save your customized cats and access them later.
+- **SVG Graphics** – Beautifully rendered cats using SVG elements.

+## 🛠️ Technologies Used

+- **React.js** – UI development
+- **TypeScript** – Type-safe JavaScript
+- **CSS Animations** – Enhancing user experience
+- **LocalStorage** – Persistent data storage
+- **SVG** – Scalable and customizable graphics

+## 💖 Special Thanks

+This project was a fun learning experience, and I appreciate all the resources and inspirations that helped along the way!

+---

+⭐ If you like this project, consider giving it a star on GitHub!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.